Hexanitrohexaazaisowurtzitane: History and use

 In the 1980s, CL-20 was developed by the China Lake facility, primarily to be used in propellants.

-While most development of CL-20 has been fielded by the Thiokol Corporation, the US Navy (through ONR) has also been interested in CL-20 for use in rocket propellants, such as for missiles, as it has lower observability characteristics such as less visible smoke.
+While most development of CL-20 has been fielded by the Thiokol Corporation, the US Navy (through Office of Naval Research (ONR)) has also been interested in CL-20 for use in rocket propellants, such as for missiles, as it has lower observability characteristics such as less visible smoke.

-Thus far, CL-20 has only been used in the AeroVironment Switchblade 300 “kamikaze” drone, but is undergoing testing for use in the Lockheed Martin [LMT] AGM-158C Long Range Anti-Ship Missile (LRASM) and AGM-158B Joint Air-to-Surface Standoff Missile-Extended Range (JASSM-ER).
+Thus far, CL-20 has only been used in the AeroVironment Switchblade 300 "kamikaze" drone, but is undergoing testing for use in the Lockheed Martin [LMT] AGM-158C Long Range Anti-Ship Missile (LRASM) and AGM-158B Joint Air-to-Surface Standoff Missile-Extended Range (JASSM-ER).

 The Indian Armed Forces have also looked into CL-20.

-The Taiwanese National Chung-Shan Institute of Science and Technology innaugerated a CL-20 production facility in 2022 with reported integration into the HF-2 and HF-3 product lines.
+The Taiwanese National Chung-Shan Institute of Science and Technology inaugurated a CL-20 production facility in 2022 with reported integration into the Hsiung Feng II (HF-2) and Hsiung Feng III (HF-3) product lines.